 Why Start a Community?

-Over the past 15 years, I’ve been delving into the history of religions, civilizations, and politics, and it became really apparent to me that humans thrive when they are part of some type of tribe that they are passionate about.
-I saw how the internet had offered us the possibility of connecting with anyone globally, but at the same time, also resulted in humans becoming more isolated in their own online worlds.
-There had to be a new way of connecting and building tribes for the internet (metaverse?) age.
+Over the past 15 years, I’ve been delving into the history of religions, civilizations, and politics, and it became apparent to me that humans thrive when they are part of some type of tribe that they are passionate about.
+I saw how the internet had offered us the possibility of connecting with anyone globally, but at the same time, also resulted in humans becoming more isolated in their online worlds, with depression rates and loneliness sharply on the rise in the last decade.

 But let’s rewind a bit more and go through the timeline that brought me to the point of starting a community…